vonoelv/bookmate-test-project/README.md

-state "Build in Jenkins is triggered on push or started manually" as B state "Jenkins build is done" as C state "Allure TestOps launch related to the build marked as closed" as D state "All executed tests are automatically updated according to the code" as E [*] --> A
+state "Build in Jenkins is triggered on push or started manually" as B state "Jenkins build is done" as C state "Allure TestOps launch related to the build marked as closed" as D state "All executed test-cases are automatically created/updated according to the code" as E [*] --> A
 A --> B
 B --> C